mogilvie/GdprBundle/README.md

 Features include:

 - Written for Symfony verison 3.x.x
-- Provides annotation for adding to entity parameter doc blocks
+- Provides annotation for adding to entity parameter doc blocks - this method is being deprecated.
+- Uses a PersonalData object and data transformers.
 - Records values for Data Protection Impact Assesments of entity parameters.
 - Uses SpecShaper\EncryptBundle to encrypt senstive data